-South Korea delegation to propose Pyongyang-Washington talks
+North Korea's Kim Jong Un talks of rewriting history after dinner with South Koreans

 Another trip north?

-Though Chung is officially leading the delegation, the attendance of Suh Hoon, South Korea's spy chief, could signal that the two sides are laying the groundwork for Moon to eventually meet with North Korean leader Kim in person.
+Though Chung is officially leading the delegation, the attendance of South Korea's spy chief, Suh Hoon, could signal that the two sides are laying the groundwork for Moon to eventually meet with Kim in person.

 Moon was invited north last month by Kim's sister, Kim Yo Jong, who also serves as the head of the country's propaganda department.
 She was in South Korea last month to attend the Winter Games opening ceremony.

-Suh was tapped by Moon to serve as the director of South Korea's National Intelligence Service last year.
+Suh was tapped by Moon to serve as the director of South Korea's National Intelligence Service.
 His appointment fueled speculation about a new inter-Korean summit, as Suh helped organize the two inter-Korean summits in the 2000s that saw two consecutive South Korean presidents travel north to meet with Kim Jong Il.

 Sending Suh to Pyongyang "suggests they're already taking about summit preparations," said Graham.

-The delegation will spend Monday night in Pyongyang, return to Seoul Tuesday and then travel to the United States to brief their American counterparts.
+The delegation is expected to return to Seoul Tuesday and then travel to the United States to brief American officials.